The yet-to-be-launched Huh meme token hopes to be the next big altcoin, having signed up 3000 influencers to promote it

 Two weeks ago, a user posted a warning on Reddit, calling the project a Scam and asking people to refrain from falling for it.
 According to the user, the project had some serious red flags.
 To begin with, Huh allegedly has no whitesheet and no public contract information, the two basic things required for any blockchain.

 “If anyone reads the PAID FOR ADVERTISEMENTS online they may be fooled thinking this crypto is already listed.
 It’s not.
-It’s 100% a SCAM,”he warned.
+It’s 100% a SCAM,”

 The user also informed that he has reported the project to the authorities, including the Securities and Exchange Commission (SEC).